abilian/lab.abilian.com/docs/Business/Customer Relationship Management/Rethinking Lead Qualification - A Strategic Approach to CRM.md

-The Lead Status taxonomy (aka pick-list values) is an essential, and often overlooked, component of a CRM system.
+The Lead Status taxonomy (as materialised by pick-list values) is an essential, and often overlooked, component of a CRM system.
 This seemingly small component can have a profound impact on the overall effectiveness of lead management, influencing everything from daily activities to revenue forecasting.
 Here are some of the common issues, for which we will provide a strategic approach to redesigning this crucial element.

 ## Issues